Home > Winter > Skiing

 You never know when you might crash on the slopes regardless of snow depth; (photo/Jason Hummel)

-How We Tested Ski Helmets
+How We Tested the Best Ski Helmets

 Our ski and snowboard crew of GearJunkie gear testers includes expert skiers and riders, certified backcountry travelers, and skimo racers testing gear to help find the best of the best.
-At our annual gear testing week, we swap notes, including our ski weeks at Crested Butte Mountain Resort, which is known for its extremely steep terrain, freezing temps, and deep snow.

-Leading the gear testing, Snowsports Senior Editor Morgan Tilton has been skiing since 1994 and snowboarding since 2002.
-Over the past few decades, Morgan has hit her head in a few hard crashes, but the worst was while snowboarding in icy conditions in 2003.
+Leading the gear testing, SnowSports Senior Editor Morgan Tilton has been skiing since 1994 and snowboarding since 2002.
+Over the past few decades, Tilton has hit her head in a few hard crashes, but the worst was while snowboarding in icy conditions, in 2003.
+She was found knocked out with a Grade II concussion and broken nose.
+Thankfully, she was wearing a helmet.
+She lives in Gunnison Valley, one of the coldest, snowiest places in North America.

 GearJunkie tester Kylie Mohr has been skiing with a ski helmet on since she was a toddler, more than two decades ago, and enjoyed putting helmets to the test at Montana’s resorts and on backcountry faces.
+Contributor Austin Beck-Doss has also tested helmets.

 We’ve tested ski and snowboard helmets in a range of conditions from California to the Colorado Rockies and in high alpine environments.
 We’ve worn helmets through the glades and while ripping steep groomers at the resort.
 Our helmets have been on during whiteout blizzards, when descending routes in the backcountry, riding snowmobiles at highway speeds, and while doing skimo workouts.